Compound Butter is butter flavored with herbs and spices to make it even better!

 Best compound butter for steak:

-There are a few different flavor combinations that work well with a grilled steak but our favorite is the Shallot Parsley Butter.
-Garlic Parsley Butter would also be great.
+There are a few different flavor combinations that work well with a grilled steak but our favorite is the Shallot Parsley Butter, Shallot Chive Butter, or the Garlic Chive Butter.
+Your steak will taste like a steak served at the best steakhouses.

 Favorite Flavor Combinations: